“Beautiful is everything one looks at with love.”Christian Morgenstern, German author and poet

 Top Five Destinations In Germany

 - Hamburg Is a port city on the banks of the shimmering Elbe River.
-The city has maritime deep roots but also is a cosmopolitan city with vibrant nightlife.
-The canals add to the mystique and make wandering it fascinating.
+The town has deep maritime roots but also is a cosmopolitan city with a vibrant nightlife.
+The canals add to the mystique and make wandering fascinating.

 - Oktoberfest Occurs throughout Germany, but the best experiences are in Munich.
 It is the largest Volksfest in the world that draws over 6 million visitors.
-It is about food, singing, dancing, and of course the beer.
+It is about food, singing, dancing, and of course, beer.

 - Heidelberg Old City Sitting on the lovely Neckar river is a charming, iconic city with a romantic atmosphere that captures the heart.
-The old town is a wonder to wander, which has one of Germany’s longest pedestrian areas.
-Heidelberg Castle, has beautiful churches, monuments, rich cultural activities, and is known for its music events.
+The old town is a wonder to wander; it has one of Germany’s longest pedestrian areas.
+Heidelberg Castle has beautiful churches, monuments, rich cultural activities, and is known for its music events.

-- Berlin and the Brandenburg Gate Built-in 1791 Is an iconic monumental structure of sandstone that is the Eiffel Tower of Germany.
+- Berlin and the Brandenburg Gate Built in 1791, Is an iconic monumental structure of sandstone, the Eiffel Tower of Germany.
 It was once part of the Berlin wall.
 The city of Berlin is the bustling capital of Germany that has vast ethnic diversity and fascinating history.
 The museums are world-famous, and there are historic structures throughout.
 It is home to the Holocaust Memorial.

 - Neuschwanstein Castle Is a fairy tale we all imagine in our childhood.
 To add to its magic are the rugged hills it resides in southwest Bavaria.
 Its dramatic architecture comes with some tragic history with its owner.
 This was the inspiration for Disney’s Sleeping Beauty castle.

 Did you know?